atbashyal/Pizza-Delivery-Web-App/README.md

 - Proceed to checkout to finalize the order.

 ## How to Run
-1. Clone the repository: `git clone https://github.com/yourusername/pizza-ordering-app.git`
+1. Clone the repository: `git clone https://github.com/atbashyal/Dominos-Web-App`
-2. Navigate to the project directory: `cd pizza-ordering-app`
+2. Navigate to the project directory: `cd Dominos-Web-App`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and visit: `http://localhost:3000`